Main content starts here, tab to start navigating

 Our Story

-Rusty Bellies Waterfront Grill derives its name from our family's passion for fishing, especially gulf grouper fishing.
-The "Rusty Bellie" is the nickname for the large male gag grouper, typically ranging between twenty and sixty pounds and often caught by dedicated fishermen.
-As you explore our restaurant, you'll encounter photos of family, friends, and local fishermen who contribute the freshest seafood to our dock.
+As you look around our restaurant, you'll see photos of our precious family, friends, and local fishermen who bring the freshest seafood directly to our dock.
 The menu honors fishermen by naming dishes after their beloved boats, recognizing their dedication to providing fresh Florida wild-caught seafood.
-Continuing our family's legacy is an honor, and we greatly value our guests, feeling honored to have you dine with us.
-Relax, enjoy the view, and let us prepare the freshest seafood for you.
+We are committed to supporting the local working waterfront and local fishermen.
+By dining with us, you are truly making a difference by supporting the local seafood industry.
+We are grateful to our guests and feel honored to have you dine with us.
+We welcome you to stop in, relax, enjoy the view, and let us prepare the freshest seafood for you.